 As of June 2018, the BBB has given ARstrat a rating of NR (No Rating).
 The BBB has closed 16 complaints against ARstrat in the past 3 years, with 7 complaints closed in the previous 12 months.
 Almost all of those complaints alleged problems with billing and collections.
 ARstrat has also received 14 negative reviews.
 As of April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 9 complaints against ARstrat.
 Justia lists at least 2 cases of civil litigation involving ARstrat.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ARstrat would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against ARstrat commonly cite problems resulting from disputes about their billing procedures, as well as poor customer service and follow-up.
 In September 2017, a complainant indicated she had paid all her hospital bills in full a year previously.
 At that time, she was allegedly told by ARstrat that she had an outstanding balance, which she claimed was false information.
 She asked ARstrat representatives why she “did not get a zero-balance invoice when her payment was posted,” and they allegedly told her that “they had made a mistake and the balance” she previously thought she was responsible for was inaccurate.
 Subsequently, “after her payment posted,” her balance was adjusted, and “then she got a letter explaining how her balance was determined.”
 She did not dispute the new information and “made the final payments, but they were never posted.”
 In addition, she has “never received any other invoices or correspondence from ARstrat, … only verbal empty promises on the phone.”
 She stated that on two occasions ARstrat “promised to send… a zero-balance invoice.”
 She “sent them proof of…payments, and was called on the phone to state she would have her payments properly posted and be sent a zero-balance invoice… but that has not happened.”
 Allegedly ARstrat still indicates she has an outstanding balance.
 She wanted ARstrat to follow through on their responsibilities because she does “not owe them the money… and nothing has been posted” to her account.
 In addition, when she calls and asks “for a supervisor she gets a runaround.”